orospakr/sharpify/README.md

-This adapter is type-safe, with the intention of being locally discoverable with the help of your IDE's code completion feature, and that your usage is verifiable at compile time.
+This adapter is type-safe, with the intention of being locally discoverable with the help of your IDE's code completion feature, and that your usage is largely verifiable at compile time.
 Regardless, it is recommended that you review the
 [Shopify API documentation](http://api.shopify.com/).

-After obtaining your authorization token, you can create a `ShopifyApiContext` from which in turn you can get access to the `RestResource` objects, which can fetch and push individual model objects (an Order, Customer, and so on).
+After obtaining your authorization token (detailed below), you can create a `ShopifyApiContext` from which in turn you can get access to the `RestResource` objects, which can fetch and push individual model objects (an Order, Customer, and so on).

 However, unlike ActiveRecord and ActiveResource, the model instances